-An Edwardian conservatory is very similar in shape to a Georgian conservatory, with a square or rectangular design, and the two are often linked together when talking about designs.
+An Edwardian conservatory is similar in shape to a Georgian conservatory, with a square or rectangular design, and the two are often linked together when talking about designs.
 However, the later Edwardian style conservatories reflect a simpler design than the more ornate Georgian conservatories.

 Victorian conservatories often have larger glass panes than Georgian conservatories – largely down to improvements in the glass manufacturing process which made this possible.
 Victorian conservatories often come in different shapes such as pentagonal or hexagonal.
 These look aesthetically pleasing, although mean there’s less useable floor space so can work better for larger conservatories.

 Georgian conservatories provide a great choice for people wanting a decent amount of usable space in their conservatory.

 Features like bifold doors and double glazing have become more and more popular in recent years.
 They are an investment, but the shape makes them easy to furnish and practical to use.
 The elegant design of a Georgian conservatory fits in well with both modern and period homes, and can be a really solid investment and enjoyable feature of the house.